Financial Aid Policies

 Students who fail to meet the GPA standard of progress will have their future financial aid eligibility terminated.
 If eligibility is terminated, the student may apply for reinstatement on a probationary basis through the Satisfactory Academic Progress Appeal process (see below).

-All students (undergraduate and graduate) must earn a minimum of 67% of the total cumulative credits attempted in their current level.
-Pace is determined by dividing the total number of credit hours earned by the total number of credit hours attempted.
+All students (undergraduate and graduate) must earn a minimum of 67% of the total credits attempted in their current level.
+Pace is determined by dividing the total number of credit hours earned by the total number of credit hours attempted at the FAU level and the overall cumulative level.
 All non-remedial institutional and transfer credits attempted by the student at their current level are included in determining pace.
-Pace for graduate students is based on FAU credits only.

 Consequence of Failure to Meet Pace Criteria Standard